Proposal strategies based on the number of proposals anticipated

 Don’t expect to win based on claims.
 Expect to win on proof points.
 If each proposal makes dozens of claims and there are hundreds of proposals, the evaluator will gloss right over claims.

 Descriptions are almost as bad.
 Most descriptions, whether they are about your company, its approaches, or its experience, say very little that would actually impact the evaluation.
-Take any page from one of your past proposals, and highlight the things said that wouldn’t typically appear in the proposals of competitors responding to the same RFP, and aren’t just minor details or your grand aspirations.
-Did you highlight anything at all?
-That is not what an evaluator who has to review hundreds of proposals wants to see.
+Take any page from one of your past proposals, and highlight all the things you said that wouldn’t typically appear in the proposals of competitors responding to the same RFP, and aren’t just minor details or your grand aspirations.
+Everyone will be experienced.
+Everyone will have qualifications.
+Everyone will be compliant.
+The things that everyone claims will not get you the top score.

-But facts, numbers, examples, and details that matter and are succinctly highlighted get attention and scored.
+But facts, numbers, examples, and details that matter and are succinctly highlighted get attention and are scored.
 You help the evaluator process your proposal by pointing out the details that are worth taking note of because they differentiate your proposal and make you worth selecting.
+The easier your proposal is to evaluate, the most like a checklist they can process, the more differentiated it is, the better your chances of winning.

 An example of this is the recruiting process.
 If you give them the typical sourcing, screening, selecting, and onboarding process, you’ll be just like everyone else.
 It probably won’t matter much if you’ve added more detail to each phase.
+With hundreds of proposals, they may not be drilling down to details like that.
 However, if you cite statistics and examples that demonstrate your ability to quickly hire and retain your staff under adverse circumstances, the numbers and details that make up your proof points will get noticed more than the same process noise everyone else will submit.

 Access to premium content items is limited to PropLIBRARY Subscribers